runthis/swapform/README.md

-## Todo

-- Add a new method to detect errors on form validation and allow handling

 ## Builds

 If you are using the [npm build](https://www.npmjs.com/package/swapform), you can rebuild the compiled assets after making any desired changes by running any of the following commands: